vladiibine/dlp-assignment1/README.txt

             python installation (inside the active virtual environment, if you have such an environment)

     3.2.
+Sync your Database: run the command
+        $ django-admin.py syncdb --settings=your.settings.module

+        Note that for a settings module, you could use dpl1_main.DPL1.settings, but it's better to provide your own file.
+If need be, you could simply copy and modify this file.

+    3.3.
 Testing that the installation worked:
-        3.2.1.
+        3.3.1.
 Running the tests for the application
             $ django-admin.py test dpl1_main.testing_app
                     --settings=dpl1_main.DPL1.settings

-        3.2.2.
+        3.3.2.
 You should see "Creating test database for alias 'default'..." in the output.
-If this isn't the case, 3.2.3.
+If this isn't the case, 3.3.3.
 Run the command
             $ django-admin.py runserver --settings=DPL1.settings

-        3.2.4.
+        3.3.4.
 If the output contains "Validating models..." skip to step 4.

 4. Deployment on apache2 with mod_wsgi
     Notice that in all the examples at step 3 the option --settings=... was